-The Parent of a Child Student visa allows one parent to accompany their young child to the UK for education at an independent fee-paying school.
-This visa is specifically for parents of children aged 4-11 who need parental care during their formative years of schooling.
-Unlike a dependent visa, this route is tied directly to the child's education status and ends when the child turns 12 or completes their studies.
-This guide covers eligibility criteria, financial requirements, the application process, and key restrictions you need to understand before applying.
+The Parent of a Child Student Visa UK allows one parent to accompany their young child to the UK while the child studies at an independent fee-paying school.
+This route applies only to children aged 4 to 11 and ends when the child turns 12 or completes their studies.
+From 8 April 2026, the visa fee is £726 (up from £682), plus the £1,035/year Immigration Health Surcharge.
+This 2026 guide covers eligibility, the £1,560/month maintenance requirement, application process, and the strict no-work / no-study / no-settlement conditions.

-Understanding the Parent of a Child Student Visa in 2026
+Understanding the Parent of a Child Student Visa UK 2026

-This specialized visa route recognizes that very young children studying abroad need parental support.
-It allows one parent to live in the UK while their child attends an independent fee-paying school.
-The visa is tightly linked to your child's education—when they turn 12 or complete their studies, your permission to stay ends.
+This specialised visa route recognises that very young children studying abroad need parental support.
+It allows one parent to live in the UK while their child attends an independent fee-paying school under a Child Student Visa.
+The visa is tightly linked to your child's education — when they turn 12 or complete their studies, your permission to stay ends.
 This route does not lead to settlement and comes with strict restrictions on work and study.

 This visa acknowledges that young children in their formative educational years (ages 4-11) may need direct parental supervision and care while studying abroad.
-It's distinct from other parent-related visas because it's entirely dependent on the child's student status—if the child's permission ends, so does the parent's.
+It's distinct from other parent-related visas because it's entirely dependent on the child's student status — if the child's permission ends, so does the parent's.
+Only one parent can be in the UK under this route at any time; the other parent cannot be in the UK or planning to join.

 Core Eligibility Criteria